Tornado outbreak of December 23–25, 2015: Metereological synopsis

 The first tornadoes of the day occurred in the Midwest, where an EF1 tornado that touched down in Greenwood, Indiana, where several homes sustained damage.
 Another tornado caused damage to homes in the Indianapolis suburb of Noblesville.
 In Illinois, a tornado destroyed multiple outbuildings and downed trees near the town of Sciota.
-The outbreak also spawned the only known tornado to touch down in Michigan during the month of December, an EF1 that struck the Detroit suburb of Canton, causing considerable damage to vehicles, an industrial park, and a gas station.
+The outbreak also spawned the only known tornado to touch down in Michigan during the month of December, an EF1 tornado that struck the Detroit suburb of Canton, causing considerable damage to vehicles, an industrial park, and a gas station.

 In the area with the greatest risk for tornadoes, multiple supercells developed by noon, soon becoming tornadic.
 A strong EF2 tornado occurred near Marianna, Arkansas, completely destroying mobile homes, tearing roofs off of frame homes, and damaging cabins in the area.
 A large EF3 tornado eventually touched down south of Clarksdale, Mississippi, killing two people and severely damaging or destroying about 15 homes in that area.
 The tornado continued to the northeast, later snapping trees and destroying homes near Marks and Como before dissipating.
-The same parent supercell produced another tornado further east of Como, a violent EF4 that devastated 6 counties on Mississippi and Tennessee along a 75.09 mi mile long path, killing 9 people.
+The same parent supercell produced another tornado further east of Como, a violent EF4 tornado that devastated 6 counties in Mississippi and Tennessee along a 75.09 mi mile long path, killing 9 people.
 Another destructive EF3 tornado struck the small community of Lutts, Tennessee after dark, destroying multiple homes and a church, and completely leveling the town's post office.
-Significant tornado activity continued through parts of Mississippi and Tennessee overnight, including an EF2 that killed an elderly couple in their small, unanchored home near Linden, Tennessee.
+Significant tornado activity continued through parts of Mississippi and Tennessee overnight, including an EF2 tornado that killed an elderly couple in their small, unanchored home near Linden, Tennessee.
 In total, the outbreak produced a total of 13 tornado-related deaths and numerous injuries.
-Additional scattered tornado activity occurred on the 24th and 25th, including a high-end EF2 that caused heavy damage in the southwestern part of Birmingham, Alabama on Christmas.
+Additional scattered tornado activity occurred on the 24th and 25th, including a high-end EF2 tornado that caused heavy damage in the southwestern part of Birmingham, Alabama on Christmas Day.